 And in June and July some people who had been placed on furlough started to be told they would be made redundant.

 Benefits that may help

-The government has announced changes so it’s easier and quicker to claim sick pay and to get benefits.
+The government made changes so it’s easier and quicker to claim sick pay and to get benefits.

-The standard allowance in Universal Credit is being increased for a year.
-At the moment this is £317 a month, it will go up in April to £409 a month.
+The standard allowance in Universal Credit was increased for a year, from £317 a month to £409 a month.

 - you may be able to get extra money if you have children through Universal Credit;

 - if you currently get tax credits and housing benefit these will stop if you claim Universal Credit and you cannot go back to claiming them.
 Use a calculator to be sure you will be better off by switching and take advice if you aren’t sure.

 - you may be able to get with your council tax bills from your local council;

 - if you already get some benefits, tell them immediately your income drops;